eclipse/xtext/xtext-website/documentation/303_runtime_concepts.md

 ```

-If you want to define the Scope for the superElement cross-reference the following code is one way to go.
+If you want to define the scope for the superElement cross-reference, the following code is one way to go.

 ```java
   IScope getScope(EObject context, EReference reference) {
       // We want to define the Scope for the Element's superElement cross-reference if(context instanceof Element